 - If you have multiple IP addresses on your DV, you will be able to set a different reverse DNS record for each one.

 Correct reverse DNS entries

-If your reverse DNS record does not match the host name of the server, or if the domain given in the reverse DNS record does not resolve back to that IP, you may have difficulty sending or receiving mail on your (dv) Dedicated-Virtual Server.
+If your reverse DNS record does not match the host name of the server, or if the domain given in the reverse DNS record does not resolve back to that IP, you may have difficulty sending or receiving mail on your DV server.
 Follow the Important for configuration section below for further assistance.

 Important for configuration

 - Make sure that your reverse DNS record matches the host name of your server.

 Make sure that a regular DNS lookup for the domain you have designated as the reverse DNS record entry returns the IP address in question.
 For example: